matplotlib/matplotlib/doc/api/toolkits/mplot3d/view_angles.rst

 ..
 [3] Figure reacts the same way to mouse movements, regardless of orientation (no difference between 'poles' and 'equator')
 ..
 [4] Returning mouse to original position returns figure to original orientation (rotation is independent of the details of the path the mouse took)
 ..
 [5] The style has a corresponding natural implementation as a mechanical device
 ..
-[6] While it is possible to control roll with the ``trackball`` style, this is not immediately obvious (it requires moving the mouse in large circles) and a bit counterintuitive (the resulting roll is in the opposite direction)
+[6] While it is possible to control roll with the ``trackball`` style, this is not immediately obvious (it requires chaining multiple rotations together)

 You can try out one of the various mouse rotation styles using: